 After 10 weeks of treatment or placebo, researchers noted differences between the two groups by measuring blood pressure in the ankles.
-A ratio of pressure measured in the ankle versus arms is one way to detect PAD, its sometimes referred to as ABI.
+A ratio of pressure measured in the ankle versus arms is one way to detect PAD, it's sometimes referred to as ankle-brachial index (ABI).
 If the arteries in your legs are clogged with plaque, the ABI may be lower than a value of 1.
-A low ABI is can mean a higher risk of CHD, stroke, or progressive kidney disease.
+A low ABI can mean a higher risk of CHD, stroke, or progressive kidney disease.

 In the study, researchers found that exercise and massage together improved measures of blood pressure and flow in the legs.
 But, since this study looked at the two interventions together, it’s hard to say how much massage helped.
 There’s a lot more evidence that exercise, such as walking on a treadmill, helps people with PAD walk farther and with less pain.